jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The figures below depict the functional components of a passive decrypt
 and inspect demonstration architecture.
-The figure below illustrates depicts
+The figure below depicts
 passive inspection using rotated bounded-lifetime DH keys on the
 destination TLS server.
 This approach can be used to capture decrypted
 traffic for real-time analysis, incoming traffic for post-facto or